pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Mitsubishi-Multi8.md

 * Mode 1 = 80 column text
 * Mode 2 = 80 column graphics mode

-Scrolling in mode 2 is particularly slow - we have to move 48kb of data to scroll one line.
+# Graphics

+Use of the graphics library switches to mode 2 and provides a 640x200 monochrome resolution.

 # Limitations

-* Graphics mode hasn't been implemented
+Scrolling in mode 2 is particularly slow - we have to move 48kb of data to scroll the display one text line upwards.

 # Links